wacncontent/CustomizeTool/removeCommentOutput2/includes/configure-ssl-web-site.md

-This article shows you how to configure HTTPS for a web app in Azure Websites.
+This article shows you how to configure HTTPS for a web app in Azure.
 It does not cover client certificate authentication; for information about that, see [How To Configure TLS Mutual Authentication for Web Apps](/documentation/articles/app-service-web-configure-tls-mutual-auth).

 By default, Azure already enables HTTP for your app with a wildcard certificate for  the \*.chinacloudsites.cn domain.
 If you don't plan to configure a custom domain, then you can benefit from the default HTTPS certificate.
 However, like [all wildcard domains](https://casecurity.org/2014/02/26/pros-and-cons-of-single-domain-multi-domain-and-wildcard-certificates/), it is not as secure as using a custom domain with your own certificate.